-Jennifer Ustianov, MS, RN, IBCLC is NICHQ’s Director of Perinatal Content and the Project Director of the Texas and New York state breastfeeding initiatives.
+Jennifer Ustianov, MS, RN, IBCLC is NICHQ’s Director of Perinatal Content and the Project Director of the Best Fed Beginnings, Texas and New York state breastfeeding initiatives.
 Prior to joining NICHQ, she was the Director of Vermont’s Perinatal Outreach Education and Perinatal Quality Improvement Initiatives within the University of Vermont’s Child Health Improvement Program.
 During the past 9 years, Jennifer has directed local and national projects focused on improving outcomes for pregnant women and their families, and she has also served as a lactation consultant and staff nurse at several institutions over the past 10+ years.
 Jennifer received a BSN from Canadore Nipissing University (North Bay, Ontario) and the University of Vermont.
 She is currently pursuing a Masters in Public Health Administration at the University of Vermont.

 Kate Vaughan, MSW

 Kate is an Associate Project Director for the Working to Improve Sickle Cell Healthcare (WISCH) project.
 She also serves as an Operational Lead for NICHQ's Children and Youth with Special Health Care Needs (CYSCHN) focus area.
 Her professional background includes policy advocacy, strategic communications and campaigning for social change.
 Previous employers include FrameWorks Institute, Health Care For All (MA), and the Massachusetts House of Representatives.
 Kate received an MSW from Boston University.